 The voicing of an organ is the key aspect, turning the machine into the musical instrument.
 The voicer, to create a musical instrument not only requires the knowledge and understanding of dealing with the pipework, but also, for exceptional results, musicianship and an understanding of the repertoire for which the organ is to be used.

-Charles James Organs are equipped with these attributes and are pleased to offer advice and supply voicing to the craft and private clients, going further to support British organ building and music.
+Iain Harvey is equipped with these attributes and is pleased to offer advice and supply voicing to the craft and private clients, going further to support British organ building and music.

 We are competent in all styles of voicing and re-voicing, both to match existing or to voice new pipework inline with customer’s individual requirements.